CoryBond/DalleDisplayer/README.md

 9. Display Dalle Images to screen via hardcoded prompts. [✅]
 10. Connect usb microphone to the device (might be more difficult then it ... sounds) [✅]
 11. Support voice commands when a user touches a "make image" button. [✅]
+12. Allow users to type in prompts via virtual keyboard [✅]
+13. Creating loading ~~screen~~ popup that tells the user to wait (also have all controls disbaled) [✅]
+14. Error messages when generating an image goes wrong. [✅]
+15. Zoom into images with touch gestures [✅]
+16. Pan images on image viewer [✅]
+17. Clear prompt button [✅]
+18. Replace tkinker qith PyQT [✅]
+  * Tkinker doesn't currently support touch gestures though there is a draft for it : https://core.tcl-lang.org/tips/doc/trunk/tip/570.md

+**Version 2.0**

+Featrues:

+1. Menu Bar containing:
+  1. Home
+  2. Gallery
+  3. Settings
+2. Refactor MainWindow content between a QT MainWindow and a "Home Widget" making it possible to switch between pages in the MainWindow
+3. Refactor current MainWindow (Home Widget) into 3 seperate widgets:
+  1. Image Generator Sidebar
+  2. Image Viewer (already exists)
+  3. AI Result Meta Sidebar
+4. Image Generator
+  1. Add Image Generator Control To Select Engine (default Dalle-3)
+    1. Does not need implementation.
+Can be forced to use Dalle-3 for now.
+  2. Add ability to select how many images to make per request
+    1. Does not need implementation.
+Can be just "1" for Dalle-3.
+  3. Refactor Image Generator to allow pluginable controls per engine (options may differ per engine)
+  4. Turn Image Generator into a sidebar for a better UX experience
+5. AI Result Meta Sidbar
+  1. Takes in the current meta info (prompt, current image num, date created, time created, engine used)
+  2. Option to select 1-4+ images that were generated for the prompt at the given dateTime with the engine
+    1. Selection modifies what is shown in ImageViewer at any one point
+    2. Updates the num selection info in the AI Result Meta Sidebar
+    3. Sidebar can be collapsed and re-expanded if needed or not
+6. Gallery
+  1. Menu item switches from the Home page to the Gallery
+  2. Gallery is layed out by prompt + timestamp
+  3. Under each unique section you can see preview images of the actual images created
+  4. Selecting any image loads the image into Home, populating the Image Viewer and The AI Result Meta Sidebar whiel auto-hiding the Image Creator sidebar
+7. Settings does nothing for now
+  1. Potential backlog in future versions:
+    1. Switch theme
+    2. Add wifi (increase PAIID mobility)

+Additional Stretch Goals (not required for 2.0 release):

+1. Replace or improve voice input
+  1. Use another tool besides the Google AI.
+  2. Maybe buy tokens for a better service.
+  3. Make it more clear if a transcription faild and the user needs to repeat themselves.

+Bug Fixes:

+1. Make it so the loading popup doesn't go away if the user clicks out of it
+2. Fix pytest that run against QT (currenty facing xxxxx error)
+3. Recorder dialog sometimes hangs or crashes when try to open it.
+  * Might be the previous recording still hasn't closed yet from the last dialog
+  * Might need to pre-load only 1 dialog or handle some way for the SpeechRecognizer to wait until the last recording session has ended.

 ## Running The Program